 The events were reminiscent of the flood of 1927, when the Mississippi River reclaimed most of its original floodplain, putting 27,000 square miles under water and reaching more than 100 miles across at its widest point.
 With more extreme weather likely in the wake of climate change, engineers, government officials, conservationists and others are considering strategies for returning the Mississippi to its natural floodplain where possible to prevent future environmental and economic losses for the nation.

 The Nature Conservancy plays an important role in restoring key portions of the Mississippi River Basin.
 In fact, the Kentucky Chapter has a head start in helping river floodplains mimic nature.
 This includes restoring wetlands, finding incentives for farmers to remove land from uses that cause flooding and pollute water, and acquiring that might otherwise fall prey to development.

 Obion Creek/Bayou du Chien Working in a part of western Kentucky free of levees and other flood control structures offers the opportunity to expand existing bottomland hardwood forests and wetlands that will allow the Mississippi River to flood naturally, preventing additional devastation.
 Since the watershed drains more than 350,000 acres of predominantly agricultural land, local farmers are buffering streams to control flooding and erosion.

-Big Rivers Corridor Acquiring the 2,571-acre Sturgis Tract, a former Forest Stewardship Council-certified sustainable working forest, advances efforts in the Big Rivers Corridor where the Mississippi, Ohio, Tennessee, Green, Tradewater and Cumberland rivers converge.
-Purchasing the tract offers the opportunity to restore and protect riparian areas along several miles of the Ohio and Tradewater rivers.
-The Conservancy continues to help with the restoration and management of this important landscape which is now owned and operated by Kentucky’s Department of Fish and Wildlife Resources and Division of Forestry will then manage the property for public use, sustainable timber, and the recovery and protection of endangered, threatened and rare species.
+Big Rivers Corridor Acquiring more than 6,000 acres in the Big Rivers Corridor - where the Mississippi, Ohio, Tennessee, Green, Tradewater and Cumberland rivers converge, offers the opportunity to restore and protect riparian areas along several miles of the Ohio and Tradewater rivers.
+The Conservancy continues to help with the restoration and management of this important landscape which is now owned and operated by Kentucky’s Department of Fish and Wildlife Resources and Division of Forestry manage the land for public use, sustainable timber, and the recovery and protection of endangered, threatened and rare species.